 That connection continues through the European invasion of Australia where the stars were used to navigate through this hostile and unfamiliar land.
 In July 1969, the Parkes Observatory in the Central West of NSW played an integral role in receiving and broadcasting the images of the moon walk around the world.

-Winter is one of the best times to see the Milky Way in the Southern Hemisphere and the lack of light pollution and natural environment at Yarrabandai Creek Homestead provides a spectacular and uninterrupted view of the night sky, which is unrivalled in most parts of the world.
+Winter is one of the best times to see the Milky Way in the Southern Hemisphere and the lack of light pollution and natural environment at Yarrabandai Creek Homestead provides a spectacular and uninterrupted view of the night sky, which is unrivaled in most parts of the world.